viaacode/sip-specification/sip_structure/6_structure_representation.md

 {:toc}

 The representation level consists of at least one `/representation_*` directory (where `*` is a positive integer).
-Each `/representation_*` directory contains information about the representation of (one of) the (sub-)IE(s) of the package level, together with the media files making up the representation.
+Each `/representation_*` directory contains information about the representation of (one of) the IE(s) of the package level, together with the media files making up the representation.

 ***Example***